-As at June 30, 2023, the Company had a net working capital balance including cash of US\$88.5 million and adjusted net working capital of \$116.1 million.
-Adjusted net working capital is a non-IFRS measure.
-See "Non-IFRS Measures" section within this MD&A for reconciliation and definition.
+As at September 30, 2023, the Company had a net working capital balance including cash of US\$81.3 million and adjusted net working capital of US\$110.3 million.
+Net working capital and adjusted net working capital are non-IFRS financial measures.
+See "Non-IFRS Financial Measures and Ratios" section within this MD&A for reconciliation and definition.